Free Stop the Bleed Training

 Training is held at Nebraska Community Blood Bank's donor center at 12100 Pacific Street (map).
 Sign up at the links below:

 You can also request a private training session.
 For more information, contact Erica Busta at firstname.lastname@example.org or call 402-486-9412.

-Training is free and open to the public.
-There is no age limit; however, some images used in the presentation are of heavy bleeding and might not be suitable for all audiences.
+Only one class is needed to fulfill training.
+This class is not eligible for Continuing Education Unit (CEU) credits.
+There is no age limit, however some images used in the presentation are of heavy bleeding and might not be suitable for all audiences.
 Please use your discretion.
 Space is limited.
 Registrants are encouraged to bring a notebook and pen.
 Water will be provided.